aicroe/sacnn/README.md

 Place the raw data inside the raw folder, if doesn't exists create it.

-It is looked for a _comments.csv_ file.
+It is expected a file called _comments.csv_.

-It is looked for a embedding bin called _SBW-vectors-300-min5.bin_.
+It is expected a embedding binary called _SBW-vectors-300-min5.bin_.

 ## Preprocess data